 - involves distinguishing between the positive and the negative

 - pleading for what is good or virtuous while rejecting what is bad or evil.

 - use one’s thoughts & will to compassionately influence the outer world.

 - uplifts the sense of separate self and brings the person into a feeling of unity.

 When we pray wholeheartedly, beseeching God/higher power for help, our prayer itself brings us to a place of divine connection.

 After praying, people often report feeling more connected, calmer, and closer to God.

 What is Selfless Prayer?

-We are given the confidence that everything that happens or will happen to you is guided by God for our spiritual growth.
+We are given the confidence that everything that happens or will happen to us is guided by God for our spiritual growth.